Chester Wilmot: BBC work

 There Wilmot wrote a book about his experiences in Tobruk, and narrated a documentary film called Sons of the ANZACs.
 In 1944 Wilmot transferred to the BBC where he was one of the principal reporters for D-Day, flying in a glider with the 6th Airborne Division.
 He was present at and reported from the field for most of the actions during the liberation of Europe.
+In October 1944, he entered the Herzogenbusch concentration camp in the Netherlands with the British Second Army and reported on it for the BBC, which removed his account of Frits Philips's assistance to fellow Jewish inmates.
+He also covered the Bergen-Belsen concentration camp in April 1945.
 When the German high command surrendered, Wilmot was present to report on it.

 Military historian

 After the end of the war Wilmot remained in England, where he wrote articles on the recent war as well as a book about World War II, The Struggle for Europe.
+He conducted interviews for it with ex-Nazi military commanders, such as Hans Speidel and Günther Blumentritt, who were now involved in the development of the Bundeswehr.
 When it appeared in 1952, the book was favourably reviewed, and it is well regarded by military historians (John Keegan wrote, "Wilmot effectively invented the modern method of writing contemporary military history").
 One of his articles criticizing the Allied plan to occupy Germany appeared in Life magazine.

-Wilmot intended to write a volume on the Siege of Tobruk and Battle of El Alamein for the Australian official history of the war, but was killed in the Comet crash; see Australia in the War of 1939–1945.
+Wilmot was selected to write a volume on the Siege of Tobruk and Battle of El Alamein for the Australian official history of the war, but was killed in the Comet crash; see Australia in the War of 1939–1945.